smnchoi/smnchoi/README.md

 ---

-> ### I am in Korea now and always finding nice place to enjoy my programming life.
+> ### I was in Korea, and now saty in New Zealand, always finding nice place to enjoy my programming life.